Approx. Time Difference

 TIP: Ask your Campus EAP Office for contact information for University of Bologna reciprocity students currently studying on your campus.
 They may have contacts for housing in Bologna, or be interested in sharing an apartment with you.

-You will find housing on your own for the entire period of study in Bologna, including the ILP.
-Apartments are generally shared with Italian and other international students Most students secure housing before arriving in Bologna (through ex-students and the Internet), or within the first 1-2 weeks of arrival.
+In Bologna, you will find housing on your own in apartments with Italian and other international students for the entire period of study, including the ILP.
+Most students secure housing before arriving in Bologna (through ex-students and the Internet), or within the first week of arrival.
 The Study Center will provide information to students who would like to stay in a hotel for the first few days of the ILP while they look for accommodations.

-The Bologna Study Center will send group e-mails during the late spring and summer with housing offers from current UCEAP and Italian students.
-(These emails will be sent in November/December for spring students.)
-These provide an excellent means for securing housing before arrival.
+The Bologna Study Center will send group e-mails during the summer with housing offers from current UCEAP and Italian students.
+Some students in the pre-ILP make weekend trips to Bologna to secure housing.

 Rented rooms and apartments vary in quality and convenience.
 Most apartments are furnished, but in some cases you will have to obtain your own linens, blankets, towels, dishes, and cooking utensils.